konosp/propensity-score-matching/README.md

 # Introduction
 This notebook is used as a demonstration/introduction to propensity score matching.
 It uses the Kaggle Titanic dataset (https://www.kaggle.com/c/titanic).
-The main goal is to estimate the effect of cabin (i.e. treatment) on the final survival of passengers.
+The main goal is to estimate the effect of a treatment (i.e. the passenger has a cabin) on the final survival of passengers.

-The dataset helps illustrate the point that we cannot perform a RCT (randomised controlled testing) on the subjects.
+The dataset helps illustrate how we could potentially assess the impact of a treatment in cases where we cannot perform a RCT (randomised controlled testing) on the subjects.
-Also the results demonstrate a proof of concept but if more observations were available, the results would be more robust.

 1. <a href='#Key-points'>Key points</a>
+2. <a href='#Approach'>Approach</a>
-2. <a href='#Data-Preparation'>Data Preparation</a>
+3. <a href='#Data-Preparation'>Data Preparation</a>
-2. <a href='#Matching-Implementation'>Matching implementation</a>
+4. <a href='#Matching-Implementation'>Matching implementation</a>
-3. <a href='#Matching-Review'>Matching Review</a>
+5. <a href='#Matching-Review'>Matching Review</a>
-4. <a href='#Average-Treatement-effect'>Average Treatement Effect</a>
+6. <a href='#Average-Treatement-effect'>Average Treatement Effect</a>
-1. <a href='#References'>References</a>
+7. <a href='#References'>References</a>

 # Key points
 In order to proceed to PSM (propensity score matching), the following key points are considered: